RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-PROJECTS.md

 ## Can I import standard libraries?

-Yes.
+Yes, as long as they are reasonable and do not contradict the spec.
 For example, importing `sys` to access `sys.maxsize` would be totally fine.
 Do not import libraries, though, that you wouldn't expect any Python install to include.
+Or do not use libraries or classes that go against the spec, for example by not using the data structures provided to you in `util.py`!

 ## What actions should I return in the search algorithms?